nicholasching/ProcrastiNation/README.md

 # Task Force

 Ever gone on LinkedIn and all you saw was “I’m happy to share that I will be working at `{Google, Microsoft, Meta, Tesla, etc}` this summer”.
-You probably thought to yourself, _“Wow, I really have to start working harder.”_

-That feeling – the urge to level up your own productivity – is a powerful motivator.We recognized this common experience and decided to harness it.
+You probably thought to yourself, _“Wow, I really have to start working harder.”_ That feeling – the urge to level up your own productivity – is a powerful motivator.
+We recognized this common experience and decided to harness it.

-Introducing TaskForce, a **desktop app** designed to tackle procrastination head-on by reframing your perspective on productivity and accountability.
+Introducing TaskForce, a desktop app designed to tackle procrastination head-on by reframing your perspective on productivity and accountability. **Create and join study sessions with your friends to roast each other and brag about locking in with GenAI and system-tracking informed analytics in real time!!**

-Now not only can you track your own productivity, but you can also see how your friends are doing, get motivated in real time, and roast each other using genAI.

 ![homepage](resource/home.png)